-The Board of Directors has nine authorized seats.
-Three directors are to be elected at the Annual Meeting to serve a one-year term expiring at the 2014 Annual Meeting of Stockholders or until a successor has been elected and qualified.
-The remaining six directors will continue to serve their respective terms.
+The Board of Directors has eight authorized seats.
+Eight directors are to be elected at the Annual Meeting to serve a one-year term expiring at the 2016 Annual Meeting of Stockholders or until a successor has been elected and qualified.

-Amal M. Johnson, Eric H. Halvorson and Alan J. Levy, Ph.D. have been nominated by the Board of Directors to serve as directors.
+Amal M. Johnson, Eric H. Halvorson, Alan J. Levy, Ph.D., Craig H. Barratt, Ph.D., George Stalk Jr., Gary S. Guthart, Ph.D., Mark J. Rubash, and Lonnie M. Smith have been nominated by the Board of Directors to serve as directors.
 Please refer to "Directors and Corporate Governance" section above for the nominees' biographies.